-Make rub for chicken.
-Combine mustard, 1 teaspoon of the lemon zest, oregano, thyme, salt and 1 tablespoon of the olive oil in a small bowl.
+Make the rub for chicken.
+Combine mustard, one teaspoon of the lemon zest, oregano, thyme, salt and one tablespoon of the olive oil in a small bowl.
 Use fingers or a brush to coat chicken on both sides with the mustard rub.

 In another bowl or measuring jug, combine remaining lemon zest (2 teaspoons), lemon juice and the chicken stock.
 Set aside.